aws-samples/serverless-patterns/cdn-dash-sam/README.md

 # Create Cloudwatch custom metrics for API Gateway custom domain names using SAM

-This pattern deploys Amazon Eventbridge rule and a AWS Lambda function that creates custom metrics in Amazon CloudWatch for the API mappings present in all custom domain names that are present in the region where this is deployed.
+This pattern deploys Amazon Eventbridge rule and a AWS Lambda function that creates custom metrics in Amazon CloudWatch for the API mappings of the custom domain names that are present in the region.

 Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>